-- Our board of directors is authorized to increase our share capital (i) by up to nominal DKK 12,000,000 without pre-emptive subscription rights for existing shareholders in connection with cash contributions, debt conversion and contributions in kind; provided, however, that the capital increases are carried out at market value and (ii) by up to nominal DKK 5,500,000, with pre-emptive subscription rights for existing shareholders in connection with cash contributions.
+- Our board of directors is authorized to increase our share capital (i) by up to nominal DKK 12,000,000 without pre-emptive subscription rights for existing shareholders in connection with cash contributions at or below market price and (ii) by up to nominal DKK 5,500,000, with pre-emptive subscription rights for existing shareholders in connection with cash contributions at or below market price.
 The authorizations are valid until 3 January 2026 and 30 June 2026, respectively. - Our board of directors is authorized to issue warrants and to increase our share capital by up to nominal DKK 1,500,000 without pre-emptive subscription rights for existing shareholders in connection with the exercise, if any, of said warrants and to determine the terms and conditions thereof.
 The authorization is valid until 3 January 2026. - Our board of directors is, without pre-emptive rights for the existing shareholders, authorized to obtain loans against issuance of convertible bonds which confer the right to subscribe up to nominal DKK 1,000,000.
 The convertible bonds shall be offered at a subscription price and a conversion price that correspond in aggregate to at least the market price of the shares at the time of the decision of our board of directors.
 The loans shall be paid in cash and our board of directors shall determine the terms and conditions for the convertible bonds.
 The authorization is valid until 3 January 2026.